Arizona Labor Laws Guide

 Arizona child labor laws

-Unlike some states in the US, Arizona no longer requires special forms for employment of youths under 18, nor written parental agreement.
-However, the employer needs to ask for proof of the person's age (any legal document).
+Unlike some states in the US, Arizona no longer requires special forms for the employment of youths under 18 or a written parental agreement.
+However, the employer must ask for proof of the person’s age (any legal document).

 When it comes to the employment of minors in Arizona, the rules are as follows: